 Parkinson’s as a disease area has lacked innovation and therefore new treatments.
 There is only one gold standard treatment for Parkinson’s which has been used for over 40 years.
+To address this problem, in 2012 The Cure Parkinson’s Trust (CPT) instigated its Linked Clinical Trials initiative (LCT).
+The objective was to apply new scientific and clinical knowledge gained about the condition and to find ways of addressing the barriers which stand in the way of translating new science into new treatments.

 Click here to read more (article published in the Journal of Parkinson's disease)